bochaco/react-mn-wallet-connect/TUTORIAL.md

 ## Step 8: Integrate Midnight DApp Connector

-Let's now replace `handleConnect` function body in `src/App.tsx` with a real implementation using the DApp Connector API:
+Let's now replace `handleConnect` function body in the App component with a real implementation using the DApp Connector API.

+This code demonstrates how to call the Midnight DApp Connector API to enable the wallet, check whether it's enabled, and retrieve the current wallet state (including the address).
+With this code, the App's state reflects the actual wallet and the WalletCard displays the real address and connection status:

 ```typescript
   const handleConnect = useCallback(async () => {